What is black pepper?

 Some dishes take full advantage of the incredible flavor profile of black pepper.
 For example, there are amazing steak rubs that can be created using black pepper as the primary ingredient.
 The resulting steaks you fire up on the grill will embody every nuance black pepper has to offer, from the earthy taste that mixes so well with the smoky flavors of a charcoal grill to the pungent spiciness that leaves that invigorating, peppery feel on your tongue.

 Venison steaks are particularly delicious when black pepper is used during cooking, as the somewhat sweet flavor of this meat is perfectly complemented by the pungent and woody tones of the pepper.

 Black pepper isn’t just for carnivores.
 There are many ways to mix simple yet surprisingly refreshing salad dressings using this spice.
 Lemon and black pepper play against each other especially well in a light, oil-based salad dressing, creating a tanginess as the flavors of pungency and spice combine.

-The King of Spices
+The king of spices

 The next time you sit down to a meal, take a moment to appreciate this incredible spice.
-If you typically add a bit of black pepper to every meal, pay close attention to the complexity of the flavors it actually contains.
+If you typically add a bit of black pepper to every meal, pay close attention to the complexity of the flavors it contains.
 While you’re sure to reap at least a few health benefits from this “King of Spices”, you just might find yourself eager to begin creating exciting new recipes so you can showcase your new-found knowledge and appreciation of black pepper.